Sisters of Mercy,

 Mother Ignatius (Elizabeth) McQuoin, foundress of the Sisters of Mercy North Sydney, arrived in Sydney from Liverpool, England on 15 November 1865.
 She quickly established a school at St Patricks, Church Hill and began carrying on the work of Mercy.

-In 1973 Sister Maureen McGuirk AM became Principal and over the next 21 years continued the expansion of the curriculum and the updating of facilities and undertook a building program that has benefited the College community greatly.
+Sister Maureen McGuirk AM became Principal and over the next 21 years continued the expansion of the curriculum and the updating of facilities and undertook a building program that has benefited the College community greatly.

 Mrs Beverley Johnson became the first lay Principal appointed by the College Board and the Trustees of the Sisters of Mercy.
 Under her leadership the College moved forward with innovative emphasis on teaching and learning and the integration of Information Communication Technologies to facilitate and enhance curriculum delivery.

 Ms Catherine Alcock was the preceding Principal and her vision to provide choice and opportunity to Monte students led to the introduction of the International Baccalaureate Middle Years (IB MYP) and Diploma Programmes (IB DP).
 Monte was the first Catholic girls' school in NSW to offer both programs, placing the College at the forefront of educational innovation.

 Mrs Nicole Christensen is the current Principal and is an outstanding educator and leader who truly embodies the values of Catholic education in the Mercy tradition.
 She has a proven commitment to academic excellence and excels in her understanding and leading of educational policy at both State and National levels.
 Mrs Christensen is overseeing the Scientia Project, the largest capital works project undertaken in the College’s history.